ansible/awx/docs/docsite/rst/administration/troubleshooting.rst

     pair: troubleshooting; EC2 VPC instances

-By default, the controller only shows instances in a VPC that have an Elastic IP (EIP) associated with them.
+By default, AWX only shows instances in a VPC that have an Elastic IP (EIP) associated with them.
 To see all of your VPC instances, perform the following steps:

-1. In the controller interface, select your inventory.
+1. In the AWX interface, select your inventory.
 2. Click on the group that has the Source set to AWS, and click on the Source tab.
 3. In the ``Source Variables`` box, enter: